 4. Eco felt mule slippers

-It is my professional opinion that there are few people who would not be thrilled to receive slippers at Christmas.
-This is a time when slippers really come into their own.
-Chilly toes can absolutely bog off forever.
+It is our professional opinion that there are few people who would not be thrilled to receive slippers at Christmas – especially in a year defined for many by WFH.
+Chilly toes and Zoom calls are not made to co-exist.